iseethattown/steam-page-tools/README.md

 The extension processes relevant Steam page and account state locally.
 Session identifiers and action parameters are transmitted only to Steam when needed for a user-requested operation.
 Store selections and the short-lived crafting and friends-comment locks use storage owned by the corresponding Steam origin.

 See [PRIVACY.md](PRIVACY.md) for the complete disclosure.

-## Verification

-The project includes deterministic packaging, manifest and permission validation, secret and private-path checks, ESLint, archive inspection, and reproducibility checks.

-Authenticated, non-destructive Chrome scenarios have been exercised against live Steam pages.
-Firefox smoke testing and account-changing mutation scenarios remain part of the release checklist.

 ## Source and development